 if the Suppliers corrected GST amount is less than the previously attributed GST amount, the Supplier will refund the difference to the Recipient; or

-() if the Suppliers corrected GST amount is greater than the previously attributed GST amount, the Recipient will pay the difference to the Supplier; and
+(b) if the Suppliers corrected GST amount is greater than the previously attributed GST amount, the Recipient will pay the difference to the Supplier; and

-() the Supplier must issue an adjustment note to the Recipient.
+(c) the Supplier must issue an adjustment note to the Recipient.

 (vi) The Recipient need not pay the GST amount in respect of a taxable supply made under or in connection with this Agreement until the Supplier has given the Recipient a tax invoice in respect of that taxable supply.